 7 Cups offers a variety of communities to provide support and personal connection.
 From this central hub, you can explore and join new communities and get updates from the communities you subscribe to.
 We are glad you are here.

-We are already halfway to our daily goal!
-Thank you for being a part of our community!
+We are almost there!
+Thank you for all that you do for our community!
 Learn More Here

 You are welcome here.
 Come join us in a group support chat with no obligation to share.
 Sit with us and watch the conversation in silence, give folks hearts when they say something particularly compassionate and supportive, or introduce yourself, say hello, and meet a few new friends.